 The Group considers that cyberattacks, which are getting more sophisticated and complicated every day, should be a material management risk, and shall strive to build its cyber security measures by building a defense in depth including protection against unauthorized network intrusions and appropriate access control, as well as a structure capable to respond to threats.

-- The Group has established a professional organization responsible for cyber security to review security of its information systems and their operations.
-The Group shall also strive to improve its cyber security measures to prevent security incidents with having vulnerability assessments by a third-party and response to vulnerabilities.
+The Group has established a professional organization responsible for cyber security to review the security of its information systems and their operations.
+The Group shall also strive to improve its cyber security measures to prevent security incidents, such as having vulnerability assessments conducted by a third-party institution, monitoring unauthorized access and responding to vulnerabilities.

-- The Group shall conduct education and training with an assumption of cyber security incidents at ordinary times, in order to respond quickly to cyberattacks and minimize their damage, and shall strive to improve the response capabilities of the professional organization, officers and employees so that its structure for response for incidents and accidents can work effectively.
+The Group shall conduct education and training to prepare against anticipated cyber security incidents or accidents at ordinary times, in order to respond quickly to cyberattacks and minimize their damage, and shall strive to improve the response capabilities of the professional organization, officers and employees so that its structure for response for incidents and accidents can work effectively.

-- The Group shall cooperate with external organizations including JPCERT/CC and NCA (Nippon CSIRT Association) to share intelligence and knowledge related to cyberattacks and measures so that it can respond to cyberattacks.
+The Group shall cooperate with external organizations, including JPCERT/CC and NCA (Nippon CSIRT Association), to share intelligence and knowledge related to cyberattacks and countermeasure trends so that it can quickly respond to cyberattacks.